The latest education stories from the pages of Scholastic Teacher.

 “Teachers are also learners,” says Ashley Norris, a dean at the University of Phoenix.
 “We love to learn—as educators, we focus on lifelong learning.”
 If you’ve been considering going back to school for an advanced degree, now is the time to start planning.
 Norris suggests letting your interests guide you.
 If you love lesson planning, consider a master’s in curriculum and instruction.
 Or feed your inner administrator with a teacher leadership program.

 “Look at the curriculum and read course descriptions,” suggests Norris.
 “And be sure to consider the clinical requirements.”
-Learning something new is exciting, but you’ve got to be sure you have time to
+Learning something new is exciting, but you’ve got to be sure you have time to complete the coursework.

 9 | Plot your next move